Courses

 What is Outdoor Education?

-Outdoor education involves learning outdoors, challenge, personal growth, journeys in nature, reflection and adventure.
-It is widely recognised as having a therapeutic, educational, developmental, and social effect on participants and for fostering general wellbeing and a connection with the natural world.
+Outdoor education involves learning outdoors, embracing challenges, fostering personal growth, embarking on journeys in nature, reflecting on experiences, and engaging in adventure.
+It is widely recognised as having a therapeutic, educational, developmental, and social effect on participants, fostering general wellbeing and a connection with the natural world.

-Outdoor learning experiences are utilised within many sectors in Ireland, such as schools, social care organisations, community development, youth services and adventure tourism.
-Outdoor Education students at ATU gain an in depth understanding of the varied role of outdoor learning and develop experience in designing, running and facilitating educational programmes.
-Through fieldtrips, expeditions and lectures, students explore and examine Irish landscape, heritage and ecology and realise the potential of adventure tourism, green exercise and nature therapy.
-Graduates will be empowered to promote careful use and management of an increasingly threatened natural world and to educate others in wise use and sustainable practice.
+Outdoor learning experiences are utilised in many sectors in Ireland, including schools, social care organisations, community development, youth services, and adventure tourism.
+Outdoor Education students at ATU gain an in-depth understanding of the varied role of outdoor learning and develop experience in designing, running and facilitating educational programmes.
+Through field trips, expeditions, and lectures, students explore and examine the Irish landscape, heritage, and ecology, and realise the potential of adventure tourism, green exercise, and nature therapy.
+Graduates will be empowered to promote the careful use and management of an increasingly threatened natural world and to educate others on wise use and sustainable practices.

 These degrees offer a unique blend of academic learning and adventure sports training.
-Students explore outdoor education’s therapeutic, developmental, and educational aspects, while also studying Ireland’s natural and cultural landscape, health, fitness, group facilitation, recreation management, teaching, and psychology.
+Students explore the therapeutic, developmental, and educational aspects of outdoor education while studying Ireland’s natural and cultural landscape, health, fitness, group facilitation, recreation management, teaching, and psychology.

-Students have the option of degree in Outdoor Education or depending on specialist modules chosen, to receive a degree in Outdoor Education with Therapeutic Application or Geography and Outdoor Education.
-Students select their specialist modules during Semester 1 in year 1.
+Students have the option of a degree in Outdoor Education or, depending on the specialist modules chosen, to receive a degree in Outdoor Education with Therapeutic Application or a combined degree in Geography and Outdoor Education.
+Students select their specialist modules during the first year of study.

 Did You Know?